 The Best of Turkey tour is an ideal choice to see the main historic sites and major attractions of Turkey within 9 days.
 You’ll see the best of Istanbul and its ancient structures, from the mosques to the Roman-influenced architecture.
 After a short flight to Cappadocia, you’ll experience this amazing landscape.
 While staying at luxurious cave hotels at night, travel and explore the lunar-like topography and cave mosaics by day.
 With a one-hour flight to Izmir, spend a few days exploring the classical sites of western Turkey, including the vast avenues of ancient Ephesus, a traveler’s delight.

-This will be a small group 6-10 people, Space is limited
+This will be a small group of 10 people, Space is limited.

 What is included in the tour